octavioasc/elephant-seal-detection-yolo/README.md

 # Elephant Seal Detection using YOLO

-Object detection pipeline for Elephant Seal monitoring in aerial imagery using YOLO-based deep learning model.
+Elephant Seal monitoring in aerial imagery using YOLO-based deep learning model.

 <p align="center">
   <img src="assets/preview.png" alt="Preview" width="500">
 </p>

-## 📖 Overview
+## Overview & Motivation

+This repo presents a deep learning-based solution for the automated detection and classification of marine-coastal wildlife using high-resolution aerial imagery captured by aircraft.
+The project focuses on monitoring colonies of southern elephant seals (Mirounga leonina) in the Valdés Peninsula, Patagonia, Argentina.

+Traditional in situ population surveys in large and remote coastal environments are often limited by logistical and operational constraints.
+To address these challenges, this work combines aerial remote sensing and computer vision techniques to improve the efficiency, scalability, and accuracy of wildlife monitoring efforts.

-This repo focuses on the computer vision workflow: data preparation, model training configuration, inference, evaluation, and visualization.
+Note: This project explores the computer vision workflow: data preparation, model training configuration, inference, evaluation, and visualization.
 While remaining independent of proprietary datasets and trained models.
 The implementation addresses common challenges in detection tasks, including:

  - Detection of small and densely packed objects.